turbot/pipes-sdk-go/docs/UserWorkspaceMods.md

-    userHandle := "userHandle_example" // string | The handle of the user who owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod will be updated. modAlias := "modAlias_example" // string | The mod alias or mod ID to update. request := *openapiclient.NewUpdateWorkspaceModRequest("Constraint_example") // UpdateWorkspaceModRequest | The request body to update a mod for this workspace.
+    userHandle := "userHandle_example" // string | The handle of the user who owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the mod will be updated. modAlias := "modAlias_example" // string | The mod alias or mod ID to update. request := *openapiclient.NewUpdateWorkspaceModRequest() // UpdateWorkspaceModRequest | The request body to update a mod for this workspace.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)